a11yphant/a11yphant/documentation.md

 2. Make sure you completed all steps from the [prerequisites](#prerequisites).

-3. Make sure, Docker is running.
+3. Make sure that Docker is running.

 4. Run the install script.
 ```bash